Google has announced that “starting in July 2018, page speed will be a ranking factor for mobile searches.”

 You’ll find lots of free tools online that can help improve your page loading speed.
 Google has its own tool called PageSpeed Insights.
 Consider these points for your website:

 - Optimise images – ensure they are the right size, format, and compressed for the web

 - Caching – content management systems (CMS) offer cache plugins you can utilise to optimise page load speed.
 You can also leverage browser caching with a tool such as YSlow

 - Media – aim for at least a 75-to-25 text-to-media ratio

 For more information on each of the above points, check out this information from Moz.

 With all the free tools and tutorials out there, there’s plenty of tweaks you can do yourself to improve your page load speed.
 However, if your site’s page speed is hindering your success and you need more expert help, ask Webstruxure to audit your site and make recommendations for fixes.
 We can help to give your website users the smooth and speedy user experience they expect.

 Webstruxure is here to make the web work smarter.
 Let us know how we can help you for user friendly, mobile friendly and search engine friendly websites.
 Our services include:

-Briaane currently contracts for Webstruxure as a website coordinator in Wellington.
-Between plugging away at Search Engine Optimisation and content creation, Briaane can be found curled up with a coffee and a sci fi book, or broadening her skills and talents.
+Briaane currently works for Webstruxure as a website coordinator in Wellington.
+Between plugging away at Search Engine Optimisation and content creation, Briaane can be found curled up with a coffee and a Sci Fi book, or broadening her skills and talents.
 You can connect with her and see samples of her writing on LinkedIn.

 Also published on Medium.